Inference on a Distribution from Noisy Draws: Numerical illustrations

-The right plots in Figure \ref{fig:normalsimulation} provide simulation results for estimators of the deciles of $F$.
-The presentation is constructed around a QQ plot of the standard normal, pictured as the black dashed-dotted line in each plot.
-Along the QQ plot, the average (over the Monte Carlo replications) of the naive estimator (red), Empirical Bayes (purple), and the (analytically) bias-corrected quantiles (blue) are shown by $*$ symbols.
-Confidence intervals around the latter (in blue,-o) are again equally provided.
-Like the naive estimator, the Empirical Bayes estimators are the appropriate order statistics of $\vartheta_1,\ldots,\vartheta_n$, after shrinkage has been applied to each.
+The lower two plots in Figures \ref{fig:simulations_n50_m3}, \ref{fig:simulations_n100_m4}, and \ref{fig:simulations_n200_m5} provide corresponding simulation results for estimators of the deciles of $F$.
+The presentation is constructed around a QQ-plot of the standard normal, pictured as the black dashed-dotted line in each plot.
+Along the QQ-plot, the average (over the Monte Carlo replications) of the naive estimator (red), Empirical Bayes (purple), and the bias-corrected quantiles (blue) are shown by $*$ symbols.
+Again, the left plots deal with the analytical correction and the right plots show results for the split-sample approach.
+Confidence intervals around the corrected estimators (in blue,-o) are also again provided.
+Like the naive estimator, the Empirical Bayes estimators reported are the appropriate order statistics of $\vartheta_1,\ldots,\vartheta_n$, after shrinkage has been applied to each.
 Visual inspection reveals that the results are in line with those obtained for the distribution function.
 As the sample size grows, only $\check{q}$ successfully adjusts for bias arising from estimation noise in $\vartheta_1,\ldots,\vartheta_n$.
-More detailed results on inference are available in a previous version of this paper.
+Here, the split-sample correction is slightly more effective than our analytical approach.